Writing Center Services

 - The Writing Center welcomes students from all disciplines for assistance with all writing projects.
 Students can receive help with all parts of the writing process: brainstorming, drafting, revising, and editing.

-Appointments are recommended, but walk-in assistance is also often available.
+- Appointments are required, but same day and waitlist assistance is also often available.
 Students may schedule up to two appointments per week.
 EOPS students may have two additional appointments per week.

-The tutor training program at Fullerton College has been certified by the College Reading and Learning Association.
+- The tutor training program at Fullerton College has been certified by the College Reading and Learning Association (CRLA).
 After completing English 280: Language Arts Tutoring Practicum, Writing Center tutors are CRLA certified.
 In addition, many of the tutors in the Writing Center have achieved advanced or master tutor status through subsequent training and tutoring.

 What is peer tutoring?

 Peer tutoring is a system of instruction where learners of equal status help one another learn.
 Basically, peer tutoring is one student, who is usually highly proficient in the subject area being discussed, helping another student.

 Who are the peer tutors in the Writing Center?